mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 After your stem cells are infused through your catheter, you will remain in your hospital room for 4 to 6 hours for observation.
 After that, you will be allowed to return home to your hotel or apartment to rest.

 ## Phase 3 - After Your Transplant
-Now that you've had your transplant, you will enter a period of watching and waiting for your stem cells to begin producing new blood, a process called engraftment.
+Now that you've had your transplant, you will enter a period of watching and waiting for your stem cells to begin producing new blood cells, a process called engraftment.

 As engraftment occurs, the number of white blood cells, red blood cells, and platelets in your blood will return to normal.
 The amount of these cells, called your "counts," will be monitored daily.
 You will remain in a nearby apartment or hotel and will return to the outpatient clinic each day to have your progress evaluated and to have adjustments made to your treatment.